TimeDelta/introspective/README.md

 # Introspective: A data-driven approach to introspection

 ## What is this?
-This is an iOS app that is focused on both mental and physical health.
-For a detailed description, [read the app description](https://github.com/TimeDelta/introspective/blob/master/app-store/app-description.txt).
+Introspective is an iOS app that is focused on both mental and physical health.
+It is a new way to explore your health data.
+It allows you to write custom (easy-to-understand) queries against your data and create custom graphs that can show the relationship between different pieces of your health data.
 This has been a passion project of mine for a few years now and I have recently decided to make it open source instead of trying to sell it one day.
 I decided this even after starting an LLC to sell it on the App Store because I think that it has a lot of potential to help people and because I have other responsibilities (like a full time job) that don't leave enough room for where I want this to go so I need help with it.

+### Main Features
+#### Custom queries
+Explore your data in a unique way by querying for exactly the records in which you're interested.
+Specify complex conditions on any attribute for any supported data type by combining them using "and", "or", and condition groups (full boolean algebra support with grouping).
+Even better, you can limit your query further by looking at other data types within the query.
+For example, you can find all moods that were recorded within a half hour of socializing.

+#### Custom graphs
+Use custom queries to specify exactly which data points you want to graph.
+The following graphs are available:
+  - Line Chart
+  - Bar Chart
+  - Scatter Plot
+Use queries to find trends between two different types of data (i.e. how your heart rate affects your mood).
+Show multiple values (i.e. avg mood, min mood) over time in the same graph.
+Specify how to group data into a single value for each point (i.e. avg mood per hour).

+#### Apple Health integration
+Introspection integrates with a number of data types from the Apple Health app, allowing you to query against them.
+For a full list of supported data types, see the list below.

+#### Siri integration (Shortcuts app)
+  - Record mood (decimal)
+  - Record mood (integer)
+  - Start activities
+  - Start activity
+  - Start activity from end of last stopped activity
+  - Start activity [number] [time-units] ago
+  - Stop activities
+  - Stop all activities
+  - Stop last started activity
+  - Take a medication using default dosage
+  - Take a medication with specific dosage
+  - Is [date] a weekday

+#### Data import / export
+  - import activity data from "ATracker"
+  - import medication history from "EasyPill"
+  - import moods from "Wellness"
+  - import from Introspective export
+  - export activities, medications or moods to CSV file

+#### Data Types
+The following data types are supported (with more to come, guaranteed):
+? = optional field
+  - Activity (what you're doing and when you're doing it)
+    - Definition (common to all instances of the activity so that you don't have to constantly type everything)
+      - Name
+      - Description ?
+      - Common Tags ?
+      - Source (the name of the app that generated this record - automatically recorded)
+    - Start Time (with time zone)
+    - End Time ? (with time zone)
+    - Additional Tags ? (only appear on this instance of the activity)
+    - Note ?
+    - Source (the name of the app that generated this record - automatically recorded)
+  - Blood Pressure
+  - Body Mass Index
+  - Heart Rate
+  - Lean Body Mass
+  - Medication Dose
+    - Medication Definition (common to all doses of this medication)
+      - Name
+      - Started On ? (when did you start taking this medication)
+      - Frequency ? (how frequently are you supposed to take this medication)
+      - Default Dosage ? (use this dosage every time you quick take this medication)
+      - Notes ? (anything else you want to remember about this medication)
+      - Source (the name of the app that generated this record - automatically recorded)
+    - Timestamp (with time zone)
+    - Dosage ? (how much of this medication you took this time)
+    - Source (the name of the app that generated this record - automatically recorded)
+  - Mood (with customizable scale)
+    - Timestamp (with time zone)
+    - Rating
+    - Note
+    - Source (the name of the app that generated this record - automatically recorded)
+  - Resting Heart Rate
+  - Sexual Activity
+  - Sleep
+  - Weight

 ## Getting Started
 ### Code Formatting